fluent/fluentd-docs-gitbook/deployment/high-availability.md

 </match>
 ```

-The incoming logs are buffered, then periodically uploaded to the
+The incoming logs are buffered, then periodically uploaded to the cloud.
+If the
-cloud.
-If upload fails, the logs are stored on the local disk until the
+upload fails, the logs are stored on the local disk until the retransmission
-retransmission succeeds.
+succeeds.

 ## Failure Case Scenarios